 - Divide the skewers over plates and serve with the freshly made Greek tzatziki yogurt dip.
 Serve with extra fresh lemon, lettuce and ripe tomatoes.

-The best Greek tzatziki recipe I have tasted in my life so far, that was while visiting the gorgeous mediterranean island of Santorini, Greece.
-We decided to explore half of the island by quad which brought us to very remote locations along the southern mediterranean coastline.
+We were visiting the gorgeous mediterranean island of Santorini, Greece a couple of years ago.
+Have you been there?
+So one fine day we decided to explore half of the island by quad which brought us to very remote locations along the mediterranean coastline.

 Homemade Tzatziki Recipe